 The first two parables — The Lost Sheep and The Lost Coin — set the tone for the third parable: The Lost Son, which is better known as the Parable of the Prodigal Son.
 The first two parables are similar.
 In one, when a shepherd loses one sheep, he leaves his flock to find it and rejoices when it’s found.
 In the second, a woman who lost a silver coin carefully searches her home until she finds it and then invites her neighbors and friends to celebrate with her.
 Both parables highlight heaven’s rejoicing when each single sinner repents and is found by Lord Jesus.

-In Jesus’ third salvation-focused parable, he told a parable about two sons.
+In Jesus’ third salvation-focused parable, he told a story about two sons.
 In short, the younger son asked for his inheritance and left home.
 After he wasted his money on immoral living, he decided to return to his father.
 Rather than rejecting his wayward son, the father embraced him.
 The older son, who’d always been obedient to his father, reacted with jealous anger.

 Sometimes important principles are repeated in the Bible for emphasis.
 In response to the chiding from the Pharisees and scribes that Luke details in vv.
 1–2, Jesus spoke three parables that emphasized his response to their rebuke of him.
 The three invite God’s children to sense his great joy when they finally come to their senses, repent, and live lives that are pleasing to God.
 When we personalize our relationship with Jesus, our Good Shepherd, and follow him, we realize and appreciate new life (2 Corinthians 5:17).

 To appreciate the value of this parable, think about the crowd to whom Jesus was speaking.
 The two opening verses reveal the members of his audience: “But the Pharisees and the teachers of the law muttered, ‘This man welcomes sinners and eats with them.’”
 The text unlocks the meaning of this first of three salvation-specific parables.
-Jesus portrayed two groups of people who were in conflict: (1) tax collectors and others who were deemed “sinners,” verses (2) the Pharisees and teachers of the Law (scribes).
+Jesus portrayed two groups of people who were in conflict: (1) tax collectors and others who were deemed “sinners,” versus (2) the Pharisees and teachers of the Law (scribes).
 Such conflict is prevalent throughout the New Testament, especially relating to Jesus’ teaching and life.

 Note: The Pharisees grumbled also when Jesus ate with Levi the tax collector (Luke 5:30).
 And when Jesus stayed at the home of Zacchaeus, the chief tax collector (19:7), we learn that Zacchaeus wasn’t well liked but his interaction with Jesus enabled him to relate personally with Jesus and repent of his wrongdoing.
 Jesus said to him, “For the Son of Man has come to seek and to save the lost” (19:10).
 You might now ask, “Who are ‘the lost’?
 What does it mean to be lost?”
 Find both answers below.